How to read the bible with your kids

 To begin, find some time for you and your child to sit down and read the scripture (start with the book of John) together.
 Decide how many pages would be appropriate based on the age of the child and then give them the highlighters.
 Highlight the following:

-- Pink: A part of the scripture you love or would like to memorize
+- Color 1: A part of the scripture you love or would like to memorize

-- Green: A word or sentence you have a question about
+- Color 2: A word or sentence you have a question about

-- Yellow: A part of the scripture you can pray about
+- Color 3: A part of the scripture you can pray about

 Begin with prayer, then dive in!
 After reading and highlighting the scripture (together or separately based on the age of the child) talk about the sections highlighted and then pray over the scripture together.